Peanut58/ELEN4020_Data/Matrix/README.txt

 3DMatrixPThread.py - 3D Matrix multiplication using PThreads - Number of threads must be specified

 The program can be run and compiled using the runTest.sh bash file.
-It specifies the number of threads from 1 to 4 and provides the execution time for the 2D and 3D multiplicaiton, using the specified number of threads for paralellisation.
+It specifies the number of threads (1,2,4,8) and provides the execution time for the 2D and 3D multiplicaiton, using the specified number of threads for paralellisation.
 It also uses matrices with an increasing number of elements to represent how scaling and the number of threads impacts paralellisation.
 The script shows the execution time taken for matrix multiplication using PythonMP and Threading.